-For most of my career, I've used HubSpot for marketing simply because the companies I worked for already used that platform when I joined the team.
-But since going freelance, I've been working a lot more with clients who use Mailchimp
+For most of my career, I've used HubSpot for marketing simply because the software companies I worked for already used that platform when I joined the team.
+But since going freelance, I've worked a lot more with clients who use Mailchimp.

 HubSpot and Mailchimp are both excellent marketing tools, but my experience of using them over the years has taught me that they're suited to quite different markets.
 For this article, I spent time in both apps to dig deeper into the differences between HubSpot and Mailchimp and see how they stack up.
 Here's what I found.